czue/pegasus-docs/getting-started.md

 ## Get up and running with Docker

-If you've chosen to use Docker in development (the quickest way to get up and running), continue to the [Docker instructions](/docker).
+If you've chosen to use Docker in development (the quickest and easiest way to get up and running), continue to the [Docker instructions](/docker).

 Then skip ahead to the [post-install steps](https://docs.saaspegasus.com/getting-started.html#post-installation-steps).